softwaresaved/distance-consultancy/developer/SourceCodeAndBinaries.md

 Source Code and Binaries
 ========================

-Distance for Windows source code and the binaries, and other resources, built from it.
+Distance for Windows source code locations and the binaries, and other resources, built from it.

 In the Binary/Output column a "copy" entry denotes content that has been manually copied or duplicates a file from elsewhere in Distance, or a Distance repository.
 See the Copies table.